petermcd/Dependency-Visualiser/README.md

 ## To Do
 * Identify the minimum available version of a dependency.
-* Implement a parser for other package managers such as NPM (for JS).
+* Implement a parser for other package managers such as NPM.
 * Modify the package to use the lock file if available falling back to individual files if necessary.
+This will help ensure that version numbers are logged.
+A lot of packages do not have versions in the Composer.Json
 * Separate the content of Package to another package so that other packages can use them properly.